jamie-mason/ComputerGraphicsAssignment/README.md

 Added Rim lighting (Effect Pronunciation, Glow Intensity Control,Seamless Integration) This was implemented for the colour grading to change how it interacat the with world.

-Added Illumination Effects (Created illumination effects through toggles for ambient, diffuse, and specular lighting)
+Added Illumination Effects (Created illumination effects through toggles for ambient, diffuse, and specular lighting) This was implemted to give better lighting and effects for the not only the course but for the objects as well to give different looks.
+This will allow us to make things harder or easier to see.

 Added Normal and Bump Mapping this implemented to give the ball teaxure and then later on the rest of the objects for the final project.
 Same way as course material